Skip to main content

 Creating a new VM

 Use the compute vms create command to create a VM of your choice.
-As an example, you can create a VM that uses a single Nvidia A40 GPU:
+As an example, you can create a VM that uses Nvidia H100 GPUs:

 crusoe compute vms create \